astrikos-sand/docs/server-setup/README.md

     - Run `wget https://raw.githubusercontent.com/nik-55/astrikos-server-setup/master/update.sh` to download the update script
     - Run `chmod +x update.sh` to make the script executable
     - Run `./update.sh` to start the update process

+- `astrikos.conf` - Nginx configuration file that directs the thingsboard requests to the thingsboard service and `/backend/$1` to the flow service

+- `backend.conf` - Nginx configuration file for the admin panel